THE VSKYLABS Phoenix Air U-15 Phoenix Project

 The VSKYLABS Phoenix Ait U-15 Phoenix Project

-The Phoenix Air Phoenix is my second, real-life LSA project for X-Plane flight simulator.
-Like in the VSKYLABS Aeropro EuroFOX project, this project's focus is about the virtual aircraft performance, simplicity and effectiveness of its design and engineering.
+The Phoenix Air Phoenix is the second VSKYLABS, real-life LSA project for X-Plane flight simulator, initially released in 2017.
+Like with the VSKYLABS Aeropro EuroFOX project, this project's focus is about the virtual aircraft performance, simplicity and effectiveness of its design and engineering.

 The project features the Phoenix U-15 aircraft, which is a kind of a 'hybrid' aircraft; powered aircraft by Rotax 912 ULS 100 hp engine, and at the same time, a high performance glider.
 I have plans to get further with this project and to develop the D-14 variant of the Phoenix, which is an electric powered, retractable landing gears motor glider.

 The VSKYLABS Phoenix Air Phoenix project is under constant development.
 Package updates are to be expected.
 Update/upgrade plan is including (among other things): 3D modeling and aircraft performance refinements.
 The free updates are being pushed out automatically to all buyers.

 - VSKYLABS 'Test-Pilot' Project: designed for use with X-Plane 11.30+ cutting edge Experimental flight model environment, featuring a superb flight dynamics with authentic performance and flight handling characteristics.

 - Built for VR: development was tailored specifically for VR, and optimized for 2D usage.

 - Engineered and designed as a default X-Plane aircraft (Like all VSKYLABS projects).
 The VSKYLABS projects are practically show-casing X-Plane, as they are stretching X-Plane default features, systems and flight model to its limits...delivering a very robust simulation model, having maximum compatibility with the ever evolving X-Plane flight simulator.